Migrating from Docusaurus

 // ... original component body

 Many Docusaurus custom components can be replaced entirely with Trellis built-ins: <BrowserWindow> → <Callout>, <CodeBlock> → fenced code blocks, info boxes → :::note admonitions.
-Check what the component actually does before porting.
+Check what the component actually does before keeping it.

 3. Run the build